pingcap/docs-cn/schedule-replicas-by-topology-labels.md

 ## Configure `labels` based on the cluster topology

-### Configure `labels` for TiKV
+### Configure `labels` for TiKV and TiFlash

-You can use the command-line flag or set the TiKV configuration file to bind some attributes in the form of key-value pairs.
+You can use the command-line flag or set the TiKV or TiFlash configuration file to bind some attributes in the form of key-value pairs.
 These attributes are called `labels`.
-After TiKV is started, it reports its `labels` to PD so users can identify the location of TiKV nodes.
+After TiKV and TiFlash are started, it reports its `labels` to PD so users can identify the location of TiKV and TiFlash nodes.

-Assume that the topology has three layers: zone > rack > host, and you can use these labels (zone, rack, host) to set the TiKV location in one of the following methods:
+Assume that the topology has three layers: zone > rack > host, and you can use these labels (zone, rack, host) to set the TiKV and TiFlash location.
+To set labels for TiKV, you can use one of the following methods:

 + Use the command-line flag to start a TiKV instance: